davidcarlisle/dpctex/graphics-pln/README.txt

       \input graphicx
       See the documentation in grfguide.ps in the LaTeX graphics distribution.
-      This file sets the driver to be dvips.
-If you use another driver, edit accordingly.
+      This file sets the driver to be dvips, pdftex or luatex.
+      If you use another driver, define \Gin@driver before inputting the file.

 color.tex
       The user interface to the color package.
       \input color
       See the documentation in grfguide.ps in the LaTeX graphics distribution.
-      This file sets the driver to be dvips.
-If you use another driver, edit accordingly.
+      This file sets the driver to be dvips, pdftex or luatex.
+      If you use another driver, define \Gin@driver before inputting the file.

 psfrag.tex